risk-first/website/menagerie/Complexity-Risk.md

 ## Abstraction

-Although we ended up with our second graph having a **Cyclomatic Complexity** of 1 (the minimum), we can go further through abstraction, because this representation isn't minimal from a **Kolmogorov Complexity** point of view.
+Although we ended up with our second graph having a **Cyclomatic Complexity** of 1 (the minimum), we can go further through abstraction, because this representation isn't minimal from a **Kolmogorov Complexity** point-of-view.
 For example, we might observe that there are further similarities in the graph that we can "draw out":

 ![Complexity 3](images/connectivity_3.png)